76ers–Celtics rivalry: Chamberlain and Russell

-In 1963, the Syracuse Nationals moved to Philadelphia and became the 76ers, renewing the basketball rivalry between Philadelphia and Boston (from when the Warriors had been in Philadelphia).
+In 1963, the Syracuse Nationals moved to Philadelphia and became the 76ers (also known as the Sixers), renewing the basketball rivalry between Philadelphia and Boston (from when the Warriors had been in Philadelphia).
 Shortly after the All-Star break in 1965, the Sixers acquired Wilt Chamberlain from the Warriors, bringing the Chamberlain/Russell matchup back into the rivalry as well.

-The Celtics and Sixers met in the Eastern Conference Finals that season with a trip to the NBA Finals on the line.
+The Celtics and Sixers met in the Eastern Division Finals that season with a trip to the NBA Finals on the line.
 The series went the distance, with Game 7 being held at the Boston Garden.
-With 5 seconds left and Boston leading 110–109, Russell tried to inbound the ball when it hit a guy wire that supported the backboard, which resulted in a turnover.
+With 5 seconds left and Boston leading 110–109, Russell tried to inbound the ball when it hit a guide wire that supported the backboard, which resulted in a turnover.
 However, the Sixers failed to capitalize when Celtics forward John Havlicek deflected the inbound pass to Sam Jones, who ran out the clock.
 The Celtics advanced to the NBA Finals and defeated the Los Angeles Lakers in five games for their seventh straight title.

 In the 1966 season, the Sixers looked poised to end Boston's 7-year reign as NBA Champions; Philadelphia won the regular season series against Boston 6–4 and finished 55–25 to beat out the Celtics by one game and win the number one seed in Eastern Division.
 Chamberlain also won the MVP over Russell, who had won three of the previous four awards.
-When they met in the Conference Championship however, Boston defeated Philadelphia 4–1 and went on to win their eighth straight NBA championship.
+When they met in the Division Finals however, Boston defeated Philadelphia 4–1 and went on to win their eighth straight NBA championship.